PureStake/algosigner/README.md

 *https://github.com/PureStake*
 * algosigner->							// Base project folder
     * dist->                            // Folder containing the combined distribution components, used to install the extension, created on build
-	* packages->						// Folder for scripts compents that support the extension
+	* packages->						// Folder for scripts components that support the extension
 	    * common->                      // Contains core elements used in other packages
         * crypto->                      // Wrapper for encrypting and decrypting account information
         * dapp->                        // AlgoSigner library that gets injected in dApps